Expand / Collapse

 The initial design weights are used to assess the representativeness of the sample in regards to the universe.
 This field notes what level these initial design weights refer to.

 Method on the base of which the initial design weighting is carried out.

 The Microcensus is a single-stage, stratified cluster sample with a uniform sampling fraction for all strata.
 As a rule, the sampling fraction is 1%; this applies to all sampling units (dwellings, households, persons).

 Because the selection probability of the Scientific Use File (SUF) basically remains constant at 70%, design weights can be created on the basis of the inverse of the sampling fraction of the Microcensus (1%) and the Scientific Use File (70%): w = 1 / (0.01 * 0.7).

 Final Weighting: Method

-- For the final weight a two-stage procedure is employed: in a first step (compensation) the net sample of the successfully interviewed households is adjusted to the gross sample of all households to be interviewed.
-In a second step (adjustment) this gross sample is benchmarked to the update of the current population figures (the extrapolation is based on the results of the current population update, as updated by the Census in 2011).
+For the final weight a two-stage procedure is employed: in a first step (compensation) the net sample of the successfully interviewed households is adjusted to the gross sample of all households to be interviewed.
+In a second step (adjustment) this gross sample is benchmarked to the update of the current population figures.
 The final weights of the Microcensus result from a combination of this two-stage procedure of compensation and adjustment.